Skip to main content

 Blast radius if the agent escapes

-If a non-privileged agent breaks out of the container runtime it gets the host process namespace as UID 1001, with CapDrop: ALL + NET_RAW capabilities, no Docker socket, read-only root, and the quotas above.
+If a non-privileged agent breaks out of the container runtime it gets the host process namespace as UID 1001, with CapDrop: ALL and an empty CapAdd (no NET_RAW unless the crew explicitly opted in), no Docker socket, read-only root, and the quotas above.
 This is the standard rootless-container failure mode; operators are expected to layer host hardening (SELinux, AppArmor, seccomp, kernel patching) on top.
 Detail: Container isolation.

 Layer 2 — Sidecar credential broker